 HMS imaging cores website: https://microscopy.hms.harvard.edu

 The Mouse Behavior Core (MBC) is a fee-for-service core providing a 3,000 sq. ft. state-of-the-art mouse behavior research facility.
 It is jointly supported by Harvard Medical School and Brigham and Women's Hospital.
 This is a full service facility, providing training and guidance to investigators on best research practices, developing new tests, equipment and procedures.
 The staff promotes the highest standards of mouse behavior research.

 The HMS Mouse Imaging Core provides researchers with in-vivo mouse imaging capabilities for endpoint and longitudinal studies using either luminescent or fluorescent reporters in an animal biosafety level 2 environment.
 Staff from ICCB-Longwood oversee the IVIS (In-Vivo Imaging System) Lumina II mouse imager and its use, while the IVIS room is operated and maintained by HCCM (Harvard Center for Comparative Medicine).
 Staff members provide access to and training on the imager and data analysis computers, while HCCM oversees all room and animal operations including facility access, safety training and orientation, animal transfers and husbandry, and protocol approval.

-ES cell culture services have been offered for 15 years.
+ES cell culture services have been offered for more than 15 years.
 Our staff carries out electroporation of targeting vectors into ES cells and provides investigators with DNA to identify ES cells carrying the desired recombination events.
-Staff then expand the appropriate ES cells for microinjection into blastocysts by the Transgenic Mouse Core.
+Staff then expand the appropriate ES cells for microinjection into blastocysts by the DF/HCC MEC.

 In recent years, the core has expanded its list of services to include CRISPR injections and cryopreservation.